AyalaVirtual/DisneyAccessibility/README.md

    - Navigate to the project directory.

 3. **Install Dependencies:**
-   - Install dependencies for both the backend modules.
+   - Install dependencies for the backend modules.
    - Ensure you have Java Development Kit (JDK) 8 or higher installed.

 4. **Set up PostgreSQL:**